Jimsu7/Implementation-of-Honors-Project/README.md

 # Implementation-of-Honors-Project

-The implementation of the disjoint path algorithm is in "Disjoint Path.txt", and the following is a copy of it.
+The implementation of random graph generation is in "Random Graph Generation.txt", and the following is a copy of it.
 ```
 UNWIND range(1,10) as x // 10 is an example number of node parameter
 Merge (n {id: x});